 Protection of forests in Finland

-3.0 million hectares of forests are protected or under restricted use, which is 13 % of the total forest area.
+3.0 million hectares of forests are protected or under restricted use, which is 13 % of the total forest area in Finland.
 Forest refers here to forest land and poorly productive forest land, including also forested peatlands.

 The total forest area under strict conservation is 2.1 million ha i.e. 9% of the total forest area.
 It is a large share in international terms.
 Most of the protected forest areas are in northern Finland (2.5 million hectares), while in southern part of the country the share of protected forest areas is much smaller (0.5 million hectares).